tinatlewisl/Tina-Lewis/content/en/project/example3/index.md

 #   Otherwise, set `slides = ""`.
 #   slides: example
 ---
-This section contains descriptions of Statistics consulting projects I worked on in fields such as from social science and linguistics.
+This section contains descriptions of Statistics consulting projects I worked on in the field of social science.

 <!DOCTYPE html>
 <html lang="en">
   <head>
   <style>